Common Sleep Disorders

 Restless Legs Syndrome (RLS)

 People with restless legs syndrome have uncomfortable feelings in the legs.
 The only way they can stop these is to move their legs.
 How severe it is tends to vary over the day.
 The worst time is from the evening through to the early hours of the morning.
 For some people, it can make their sleep a lot worse.
 Sometimes it is caused by the body not having enough iron.
-There are several medications that can stop it.
+There are several medications that can treat it.

 Bruxism

 This involves grinding of the teeth during sleep.
 It is quite common.
 If not treated, it can cause permanent damage to the teeth.
 Sometimes it causes jaw discomfort.
 But often the people who have it aren't aware of anything.
-If they use dental guards, they can protect their teeth.
+If they use dental guards they can protect their teeth.

 Narcolepsy

 About 1 in 2000 people has Narcolepsy.
 It relates to unstable switching between being awake and asleep.
-People who have it can feel sleepier more often than they would like but may have disrupted sleep as well.
+People who have it can feel more sleepy more often than they would like, but may have disrupted sleep as well.
 People with it can also hallucinate.
 This happens when falling asleep or waking up.
 Sometimes when they wake up, they can't move for a moment.
 This is called sleep paralysis.
 They can also have what is known as cataplexy.
 This means sudden feelings of muscle weakness.
 They only last a moment and happen after laughing or feeling a strong emotion.
 Not everyone with Narcolepsy has all these problems.
 Drug therapies can work very well.
 Sleep paralysis can occur by itself with no relation to Narcolepsy.

 Sleep talking, sleepwalking and other automatic behaviours

 There are many things that we normally only do when we're awake.
 These include walking and talking.
 But some people do these things while asleep too.
 This happens when they only partially wake up.
 It is common for this to happen in children.
 These problems usually go away by the time they become adults.
 But sometimes they don't.
-There are other complex behaviours that can happen while asleep, e.g., binge eating and sexual behaviour.
+There are other complex behaviours that can happen while asleep (e.g., binge eating and sexual behaviour).
 They can be embarrassing or worse for both the person who does them and their partner.
 There are treatments that work for these problems.

 Nightmares and night terrors